vikash1976/b2b-ingestor/README.md

 # b2b-ingestor
 An attempt to build a sample CSV, TSV, XSL[X] (to be attempted) file processor.
 Aim is to read the csv/tsv/xsl(x) file along with its provided schema as TSV.
-Process and filter out valid records from invalid records.
+Process and segregate valid and invalid records.

 ## Also aimed to have localized server logging using logback and cal10n.